Thursday, September 19, 2013

 Good old mobile man.
 One of the (dick sucking) brotherhood, apparently.
 Good for him.
 Good for him trying to get ahead in life, make a little extra, it is industrious.
 I thought the govt wanted us all to embrace free enterprise?

-Then it was the usual procedure, Manhaus and then Woolies for Up & Go.
+Then it was the usual procedure, Manhaus for lube and poppers and then Woolies for Up & Go, (the preferred meal replacement misbehaving weekend supplement)

 I was told I should start preparing the long beans when I got home… but, I vetoed the food instead.
 Lately, when it doesn’t seem to work, we have always eaten just before hand.
 Shrug.
 I don’t know, but it is worth a try, I reckon.